JustinDo720/JobBuddy/README.md

 1. **User Login**
   - [x] Creating the User Login and Register Form
   - [x] Use your django Djoser link to create our User
-  - [x] (1/2) Ensure an Email sign in  + Confirmation.
+  - [x] (2/2) Ensure an Email sign in  + Confirmation.
 Additionally make sure to display username if signed in
-    - [ ] After auth display username
+    - [x] After auth display username
   - [x] Success Confirmation Page (LocalStorage to automatically sign our users)
   - [x] Display err message if form isn't valids
   - [x] (1/2) Deal with resend confirmation, update username, update password...
-    - [ ] Tomorrow: Work on password reset
+    - [x] Tomorrow: Work on password reset
-  - [ ] Tomorrow: Work on Redirecting Login, Setting username, Redirecting after Register
+  - [x] Tomorrow: Work on Redirecting Login, Setting username, Redirecting after Register
+  - [ ] Reset Username

 2. **Display Jobs on Home page**
   - [ ] Jobs must be of the User